qmk/qmk_firmware/docs/feature_caps_word.md

   combo](feature_combo.md) or [tap dance](feature_tap_dance.md) or any means you like.

-### "Caps Word and Command cannot both use Left Shift + Right Shift." :id=command
+### Troubleshooting: Command :id=troubleshooting-command

-When using `BOTH_SHIFTS_TURNS_ON_CAPS_WORD`, you might see a compile error **"Caps Word and Command cannot both use Left Shift + Right Shift."**
+When using `BOTH_SHIFTS_TURNS_ON_CAPS_WORD`, you might see a compile message **"BOTH_SHIFTS_TURNS_ON_CAPS_WORD and Command should not be enabled at the same time, since both use the Left Shift + Right Shift key combination."**

 Many keyboards enable the [Command feature](feature_command.md), which by default is also activated using the Left Shift + Right Shift key combination.
-To fix this conflict, you can disable Command by adding in rules.mk:
+To fix this conflict, please disable Command by adding in rules.mk:

 ```make
 COMMAND_ENABLE = no
 ```

 Or configure Command to use another key combination like Left Ctrl + Right Ctrl by defining `IS_COMMAND()` in config.h:

 ```c
 // Activate Command with Left Ctrl + Right Ctrl.